This document explains how to use Roles and permissions – a feature which helps set up different access to content for different groups of users.

 Click "Create new role" on the right.
 Type some name (and possibly description) to help distinguish this role from others.

 There are five sections below: entries, media library, content types, API keys and space settings.
 Individual content access can be set up for each section.
 The writer should deal only with entries, so for now that's the only section that's worth focusing on.

 Click "Add a rule".
 There are three elements to each rule: the action(s), the owner, and the scope.
 Click on "All actions" to see all the available actions.

 The writer should be able to do three things: creating the entries, edit them, and open them.
 (Contrary to what you might expect, each is a separate thing and has to be explicitly set up: that is, everything which is not explicitly allowed is denied.)
 We'll set up these three rules.

 Select "Create" from the list and leave the rest as they are.
 Repeat the same for "Edit" and "Read".
 This is what you should end up with:

 The access could be restricted further to specific content types or even specific fields within the content type, but that falls beyond the scope of this guide.

-That's all for the writer: she can create, edit and open entries, and the rest – such as deleting and publishing – she cannot do.
+That's all for the writer: they can create, edit and open entries, and the rest – such as deleting and publishing – they can not do.

 Go back to the list of the roles.
 The label next to the Writer role should read "0 members" – click it.
 You'll be redirected to the list of the users in this space.
 If you are the only one, it's just about time to invite some colleagues (or invite yourself with an email like